11ty/eleventy/docs/layouts.md

 # My Rad Markdown Blog Post
 ```

-This will look for a `mylayout.njk` Nunjucks template file in your `_includes` folder.
+This will look for a `mylayout.njk` Nunjucks template file in your `_includes` folder (`_includes/mylayout.njk`).
 You can use any template type in your layout—it doesn’t have to match the template type of the content.
 An `ejs` template can use a `njk` layout, for example.

 If you omit the file extension (`layout: mylayout`), eleventy will cycle through all of the supported template formats (`mylayout.*`) to look for a matching layout file.